 The first deployments of the NextNRG Smart Microgrid are expected to be on tribal land in the United States.
+NextNRG currently has filed an application for a grant with the DOE for a deployment on tribal land in Louisiana.
 The reason NextNRG is targeting tribal land is because, in 2022, the U.S. Energy Department's Office of Indian Energy issued a report citing that nearly 17,000 tribal homes were without electricity, with most being in southwestern states and in Alaska.
 Assistant Secretary for Indian Affairs Mr. Bryan Newland testified before Congress that 1 in 5 homes on the Navajo Nation and more than one-third of homes on the neighboring Hopi reservation are without electricity.
 Our goal is to work with the Native American Tribes to reduce this number to zero.